Shadows / Blender

 - Blur Radius

-- specify value higher 1 to make your shadows smoother (increase shadow blurriness).
-This parameter works only for PCF, PCF (Bilinear), PCF (Poisson Disk) and ESM shadows.
+to make your shadows smoother (increase shadow blurriness).
+This parameter works only for PCF and ESM shadows. - Clip Start

 - ESM Bias

-- bias to reduce ESM light leaking artefacts.
+- Bias to reduce ESM light leaking artifacts.
 Works only for ESM shadows.

 - Go to active camera view using the View→Cameras→Active Camera menu or Numpad 0 key.